 tried?What are the

-internal & external constraints on implementing a solution?Write the problem statement Is the problem
+internal and external constraints on implementing a solution?Write the problem statement Is the problem

 actually many problems?What requirements must